Bishops

 Diocesan Secretary

-Ruth’s Personal Assistant for diary matters and general queries is Beverley McBean.
-For other matters, including governance and parish/deanery queries, please contact Ruth’s Executive Assistant Charles Hudson-Beddows.
+Nicola’s Personal Assistant for diary matters and general queries is Henry.
+For other matters, including governance and parish/deanery queries, please contact Nicola’s Executive Assistant Charles Hudson-Beddows.